Jason Friedman

 Research

-I am intersted in how the brain controls movement.
-My research has focused on several topics:
+I am interested in how the brain controls movement.
+My research includes:

 Observing cognitive processes through arm movements

 Reaction times have commonly been used as a way of studying various cognitive processes.
 We can modify the input and see the effect on the output (e.g. it takes longer to decide if uncommon words are words compared to common words), and hopefully inform our understanding about cognitive processes.
 But by using arm movements rather than reaction times, we can observe parts of the process leading up to the final decision, which can provide us much more information about how these processes work.
-My research has involved using my backgroun in motor control to inform these studies.
-We have used these techniques in stuides of maksed priming (Finkbeiner & Friedman, 2011) and the role of spatial frequencies in face detection (Awasthi, Friedman & Williams, 2011).
-I am also developing models to predict how we use partially accumulated evidence to produce these movements.
+My research has involved using my background in motor control to inform these studies.
+We have used these techniques in studies of masked priming (Finkbeiner & Friedman, 2011) and the role of spatial frequencies in face detection (Awasthi, Friedman & Williams, 2011).
+I have also developed a models based on how we use partially accumulated evidence to produce these movements (Friedman, Brown & Finkbeiner, 2013)

 Grasping